grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] I keep going back and forth on chapter numbers:
 	* On one hand, the book is very linear.
 Maybe numbers make sense for their subtle "pull" feeling?
 	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)
-* [X] need to add at least one more reference to "Handome Gregory" later in the book.
+* [X] need to add at least one more reference to "Handsome Gregory" later in the book.
 	* Added it as the last thing Hemi says to Gregory
-* [ ] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."
+* [X] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."
 * [X] make sure Hemi and Shakes talk about the escape trunk in the gnat when Hemi first goes aboard to scope out the boat
-* [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
+* [X] Don't forget (later in the book particularly): Shakes chewing on coca leaves
-* [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
+* [X] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
-* [ ] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
+* [X] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
 	* maybe while on sonar, like:
-		* "Hemi sat on sonar watch reading a novel the size of a small tombstone with an illustration on the cover of some tortured pious soul."
+		* "Hemi sat on sonar watch reading a novel the size of a footstone, with an illustration on the cover of some tortured pious soul."
 * [ ] Don't forget to re-write preface (special version for director's cut?
 I think so) and post-script about license